 On the other hand, you may also be entitled to some money through various grants and schemes administered by RevenueSA.

 This page only provides information in regards to any payments you are required to make to, or may receive from, RevenueSA.
-For information regarding other costs and/or entitlements, talk to your conveyancer, financial institution or refer to the Office of Consumer and Business Affairs information brochure 'Buying your first home: a number of ideas'.
+For information regarding other costs and/or entitlements, talk to your conveyancer or financial institution.

 There are a number of taxes and levies incurred when you purchase a home, regardless of whether this is your first home, a new home or an investment property.
 These are: